 A. If your school is interested in participating in the Los Angeles County Science Fair, the school must complete and submit the online school and site coordinator registration.
-Registration can be accessed on the Science Fair Website- www.lascifair.org/registration.
-The Site Science Fair Coordinator is the teacher or administrator who will be the liaison between the student participants and the Science Fair Office.
+Registration can be accessed our Registration Website – www.lascifair.org/registration.
+The Site Coordinator for your school’s science fair is the teacher or administrator who will be the liaison between the student participants and the Science Fair Office.
 Once registration is complete, an information packet will be emailed to the Site Science Fair Coordinator with instructions for student participation, online registration, and important deadline dates.

 If your school participates, the Site Coordinator may select up to 13 projects (including up to 3 team projects) to compete in the Fair.

-If your school does not plan to send projects to the Fair, you may submit directly to the LA County Science Fair by getting your science teacher to monitor your project and fill out the registration form as well as any other paperwork that might apply to your project (i.e., Jr. Division Certification Form 601-068 for vertebrate animals, human subjects or tissue or the Intel ISEF forms for SR division.)
+If your school does not plan to send projects to the Fair, you may submit directly to the LA County Science Fair by getting your science teacher to monitor your project and fill out the registration form as well as any other paperwork that might apply to your project (i.e., Jr. Division Certification Form 601-068 for tissues/cells, human subjects, vertebrate animals, hazardous materials or microbes or the Sr. Division ISEF Certification Forms.)

 Q. What happens on the three days of the Science Fair?